Ave-Wat/PersonalWebpage/README.md

 # PersonalWebpage
-I'm currently working on a personal webpage.
-Still under development.
+This is a personal webpage.
+It is functional, but still a work in progress.